Trail of Bits Certora OpenZeppelin +1 Gauntlet

 After depositing assets to any of the pools, the user receives a cToken version of that asset, e.g. cDAI, cETH, cUSDC.
 These are ERC-20 tokens pegged in price to the underlying assets that can be transferred freely.
 Each time users withdraw their Compound deposit, cTokens disappear from their wallet.

 Interest rates for lending and borrowing on Compound are adjusted algorithmically based on supply and demand.
-Rates also differ from pool to pool and depend on the proportion of borrowed assets which is called the utilization ratio on Compound.
+Rates also differ from pool to pool and depend on the proportion of borrowed assets, which is called utilization ratio, on Compound.

 As on any other lending platform, there’s always a risk of liquidation for borrowers that occurs in situations when their collateral asset loses value significantly or when a borrowed asset surges in price.

 From the point of architecture, the main feature of Compound protocol is its risk management layer called the Comptroller.
 It determines how much collateral a user is required to maintain, and triggers a liquidation event if needed.
 The Comptroller issues COMP tokens each block to distribute assets to users who have been interacting with the protocol.
-The rules under which Comptroller operates are set by the community of COMP holders via the governance system.
+The rules under which the Comptroller operates are set by the community of COMP holders via the governance system of the project.

-According to the Compound governance model, the proposals may be created by an address that holds or is delegated at least 65,000 COMP.
-By locking 100 COMP users may create an Autonomous proposal which will become a governance proposal if delegated 65,000 COMP from other Compound users.
+According to the Compound governance model, proposals may be created by any address that holds or has at least 25,000 COMP delegated to it.
+By locking 100 COMP, users may create an Autonomous proposal which becomes a governance proposal if delegated 25,000 COMP from other Compound users.

 Each proposal is subjected to a three-day voting period.
-During this period, any address holding at least 1% of COMP can vote for or against the proposal.
-There’s a minimum of 400,000 approval votes needed to implement the proposal which is queued in the Timelock for two days after voting is complete.
+During this period, any address holding COMP can vote for or against the proposal.
+There’s a minimum of 400,000 approval votes needed to implement the proposal which is queued in Timelock for two days after voting is complete.

 Before proceeding with the Compound app, it is first required to connect a wallet and have some ETH to pay for the gas fees.
 Compound wallet support includes Metamask, Ledger, WalletConnect, Coinbase Wallet, and Tally.

 COMP is an ERC-20 token that is a native asset of the Compound protocol.
-Its main purpose is to incentivize users who are empowered to participate in the protocol’s governance.
+Its main purpose is to incentivize users participating in the protocol’s governance.